Soerensen42/Hyperopt/README.md

 # Setup:
-The Project contains a Core Runner, Terminal and dump file.
+The Project contains a Core Runner and Terminal.
 Also included is a .sbatch file to start the Runner.
 Theres also an optional small analyser code

 ### For the Setup you need to Set a Place for the Trials object (technically the searchhistory) in the Terminal and Core Runner.